Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Results

 \section{Results}

-We evaluated I-VT, I-AVT, and I-DT on the Random Pixel (free viewing) and Waldo (visual search) datasets recorded at 1000~Hz, using the EyeLink event labels as frame-wise ground truth.
+We evaluated I-VT, I-AVT, and I-DT on the Random Pixel (free viewing) and Waldo (visual search) datasets recorded at 1000~Hz, using the EyeLink event labels as frame-wise reference labels.
 The three classifiers were applied to the same recordings and compared in terms of threshold optimization, frame-wise accuracy, class-wise metrics, and robustness to added Gaussian noise.
-Frame-wise ground truth was provided by the standard EyeLink parser (30$^{\circ}$/s velocity; 8000$^{\circ}$/s$^{2}$ acceleration).
+Frame-wise reference labels were provided by the standard EyeLink parser (30$^{\circ}$/s velocity; 8000$^{\circ}$/s$^{2}$ acceleration).

 Figure~\ref{fig:algorithm_comparison} shows representative scanpaths with overlaid classifications for both tasks.
 I-VT produces compact fixation clusters with clearly delineated saccade segments.
 I-AVT tends to generate long fixation runs with relatively few saccade segments, while I-DT yields the most fixation-dominated segmentation, often merging brief saccades into extended fixation episodes.
 These qualitative patterns reflect the underlying class distributions and confusion trends that appear in the aggregate metrics.
 Thresholds were selected by minimizing the $K$-ratio for each algorithm and task.
-The $K$-ratio curves for the Random Pixel and Waldo datasets are shown in Fig.~\ref{fig:k_ratio_all}, and the corresponding optimal thresholds and $K$-ratio values are summarized in Appendix Tab.~\ref{tab:k_ratio_all}.
+The $K$-ratio curves for the Random Pixel and Waldo datasets are shown in Fig.~\ref{fig:k_ratio_all}, and the corresponding optimal thresholds and $K$-ratio values are summarized in Appendix Table~\ref{tab:k_ratio_all}.
 In both tasks, the $K$-ratio decreases sharply at low thresholds and then levels off into a broad minimum.
 The Waldo task exhibits wider minima than the Random Pixel task, consistent with more heterogeneous oculomotor dynamics during structured visual search.